stahta01/wxwidgets_svn/docs/msw/wince/readme.txt

   =================================================
-  Welcome to wxWidgets/CE
+  Welcome to wxWidgets/CE 2.6.3
   =================================================

-You have downloaded the Windows CE port of the wxWidgets GUI library.
+You have downloaded version 2.6.3 of the Windows CE port of the wxWidgets GUI library.
 This runs on Pocket PC 2002/2003, Smartphone 2002/2003, Windows CE .NET 4.x, and Windows Mobile 5.

 More information about the wxWidgets project as a whole can be found at: